Four units (equivalent to four years or eight semesters) of college-preparatory English composition and literature required, integrating:

 English as a Second Language (ESL) / English Language Development (ELD)

 Advanced-level English courses for second language learners may be approved to meet the English (“b”) subject requirement.
+Courses must allow students to develop fluency in academic language.
+Assignments and activities require students to accomplish a variety of intellectually challenging tasks, calling on them to demonstrate, at an advanced linguistic level of competence, their ability to use a variety of writing techniques, modes of development and formal conventions.
 Courses at this level must include college-preparatory composition and literature comparable to other mainstream college-preparatory English courses described above.

-When applying to the University, students can use only one year of English coursework for second language learners to meet their four-year English requirement for UC admissions.
+When applying to the University, students may use only one year of English coursework for second language learners to meet their four-year English requirement for UC admissions.

 Other options for satisfying the “b” subject requirement